01 of 05

 Start With Fresh Mint

-A chiffonade of mint adds a note freshness and lovely color to dishes.
+A chiffonade of mint adds a note of freshness and lovely color to dishes.
 It's easy to do and is undeniably a great way to dress up simple dishes.
 It's that extra bit of effort beyond a simple mint leaf.

 No fancy, chef-like technique will ever rescue sad, old mint.
 Start with the freshest, most vibrant mint you can find!
 To keep the mint as fresh as possible between buying it and using it, rinse it clean, shake off the extra water, then roll it up on paper towels, tuck that bundle into a plastic bag, and keep it chilled until ready to use.
 The paper towels will keep the mint moist while keeping it from sitting in water, which would cause it to spoil and blacken more quickly.